Fresh Apricot Chicken

 This post may contain affiliate links.

-This Apricot Chicken recipe has all the beautiful flavors of summer in just one dish!
-You’ll love this flavorful dish of marinated grilled chicken, sweet apricots, mozzarella cheese, basil, prosciutto and balsamic reduction.
+This Apricot Chicken recipe has all the beautiful flavors of summer in one dish!
+You’ll love the grilled chicken, sweet apricots, mozzarella cheese, basil, prosciutto and balsamic reduction.
+It sounds complicated, but it’s quick and easy to make!

-Summer produce is simply unmatched, and I find myself jonesing for it all year long.
+Summer produce is simply unmatched, and I find myself craving it all year long.
 I grew up eating traditional Caprese Salad with tomatoes and basil picked fresh from my grandpa’s garden.
 We’d make bruschetta, salsa, and more!
 The bold Caprese flavors are extra special to me.

 I’ve made a few changes to that classic recipe today, serving it over grilled chicken with seasonal stone fruit instead of tomatoes, but still using herbs from the backyard.